aputivlskiy/azure-idle-test/README.md

     10:15 TDS	State change: SentClientRequest -> SentAttention
 </pre>

-Project also contains the TCP capture info from Wireshart (*idletest.pcap*).
+Project also contains the TCP capture info from Wireshark (*idletest.pcap*).
 It's easy to see, server is not returning any result for a last request.